top of page

 A story of perinatal mental illness and recovery wrapped in a murder mystery.

-Maternal Mortality and Birth Trauma: A Call for Woman Centered Birth
+Maternal Mortality and Birth Trauma: Why Woman-Centered Birth Matters

-Originally posted April 22, 2019.
-In my work as a perinatal psychotherapist, I have had the honor of hearing many women’s oral histories about their childbirth.
-I often see women who have nearly died in childbirth, usually due to hemorrhaging. **Due to the confidential and personal nature of my work, I never share personal information about my clients here** Today I wanted to share the confluence of factors gleaned from multiple disciplines intertwining maternal mortalit
+In my work as a perinatal psychotherapist, I have had the honor of hearing many women’s oral histories about their childbirth experiences.
+I often sit with women who have nearly died during childbirth — most commonly due to hemorrhage. **Due to the confidential and deeply personal nature of my work, I never share identifying information about clients.
+Today, I want to speak about the intersection of maternal mortality and post-traumatic stress after childbirth (PTSD following

 Book Review: Birth of a New Brain by Dyane Harwood

-Updated March 31, 2022 Dyane's lifelong healing journey with bipolar Dyane Harwood battled depression her whole life and then bipolar disorder after she gave birth.
+Dyane Harwood, author of Birth of a New Brain.
+Dyane's lifelong healing journey with bipolar Dyane Harwood battled depression her whole life and then bipolar disorder after she gave birth.
 Therapy, lifestyle changes, medication and electroconvulsive therapy (ECT) got her life back.
-She is my shero.
 Birth of a New Brain , by Dyane Harwood is a very important book.
-Dyane’s autobiographical account of her life with bipolar disorder is as stunning as Dr. Kay Redfield Jamison’s autobiographical accou
+Dyane’s autobiographical account of her life with bipolar disorder is as stunning as Dr. Kay Redfield Jamison’s autobiographica

 Affirmations for Positive Mothering!